-When ice forms in the right places, like on the cliffs of waterfalls, it can be quite beautiful.
-Frozen waterfalls are surreal.
-They look like someone simply stopped time and the water, previously free falling, is now stuck in suspended animation.
-Over time and with fluctuating temperatures, these waterfalls grow into curtains, columns and pillars – natural architectural features with great aesthetic appeal.
+One example of this good is ice climbing.
+Lake Tahoe may not have many places for this sport, but when ice forms in the right places, like on the cliffs of waterfalls, it can be quite beautiful and yield some great routes.
+Over time and with fluctuating temperatures, waterfalls grow into curtains, columns and pillars – natural architectural features with great aesthetic appeal.
+Frozen waterfalls are surreal and look like someone simply stopped time and the water, previously free falling, is now stuck in suspended animation.
 And, when it forms up in thick, robust flows, it can be exhilarating to climb.
-However, certain gear and a particular attitude are required to make this sport fun.
+However, certain gear and a particular attitude are required to make the sport fun.

 I have often written about rock climbing, its history, safety considerations and even style in this column.
-In many ways ice climbing is nothing like rock climbing.
-First off, rock rarely changes form over night or even year to year.
+In many ways, ice climbing is nothing like rock climbing.
+First off, rock rarely changes form overnight or even year to year.
 Significant rock fall that alters a popular climbing area is big news.
 On the other hand, ice is water, and it continues to flow, grow, shrink or otherwise alter its form rapidly.
-This is especially true in Tahoe where predominately sunny, moderate weather usually keeps the cold snaps to short intervals.
+This is especially true of the Lake Tahoe winter where predominately sunny, moderate weather usually keeps the cold snaps to short intervals.

 Nick Miley is a freelance writer and columnist living in South Lake Tahoe.
 He spends his free time exploring the Sierra, learning its history and writing about his experiences.
 You can contact him at firstname.lastname@example.org.
 Read more at his blog: tahoepulp.wordpress.com